gggeb/e/LOG.md

 though it is pretty .c code.
 Tomorrow I'm gonna finish up the testing suite and actually get to work on the transformation code.
 I also am gonna start backing up my work by just copying the folder (I had a couple scares today).
-I really should just upload it to git though...
+I really should just upload it to git though....

 # 08/01/22